 Collection; depending on

-TargetAffected is needed to determine the discount's level of effect, and hence, can take one of three values:
+TargetAffected is required to determine the discount level of effect, and hence, can take one of three values:

 Order: the order as a whole is discounted.

 Bucket: the discount is applied bucket per bucket.

 Items: discount application on item level, i.e., item per item.

 Solely in the case where the discount level of effect is

 AffectedItemsNumber come into play.
 Then the role of these parameters is exactly the same as of the parameters